 Use our roll and color math games to practice counting numbers and sets.
 There are a wide variety of options to choose throughout the year.

-Printable for Teaching Different Ways to Represent Numbers
+Printables for Teaching Different Ways to Represent Numbers

 As kids become more comfortable creating sets of objects and recognizing numerals, we can extend their learning by introducing additonal ways to represent numbers.